hecerinc/Notes-On/finanzas/chap9.md

 - potential areas of loss
 - types of coverage
-- otherr resources available to you and your family
+- other resources available to you and your family
 - any gaps in protection